 So make sure it is correct!
 At least five times!
 And read up on the Mod Reference section again to make sure you understand what other parts of your mod need to use this same value.

-Next, you can upload an image to use as the display image for your mod, and a link to your source code if it is hosted on a site like GitHub or similar.
+You can also provide a link to your source code, if it is hosted on a site like GitHub or similar.
 We strongly encourage you to release your source code, as it allows others to learn from your work and helps other developers debug mod compatibility.

 You still need to upload a version for your mod to be usable by players.
-Until then, your mod will be marked as Outdated since there are no compatible versions.
+Until then, your mod will be marked as 'Outdated' since there are no compatible versions.
 This version submission process will be covered in the following sections.

 Once you have finished formatting your